Gary Moore: Guitars

 The guitar most associated with Moore was a 1959 Gibson Les Paul, which was sold to him by Peter Green for around £100.
-The guitar, nicknamed "Greeny", is known for its unusual tone, the result of a reversed neck pickup.
-Moore used the guitar for most of his career (most notably on "Parisienne Walkways"), until he sold it in 2006 for somewhere between $750,000 and $1.2 million.
-The guitar was purchased by Metallica guitarist Kirk Hammett in 2014 for what was reportedly "less than $2 million".
+The guitar is nicknamed "Greeny" and is known for its unusual tone, the result of a reversed neck pickup.
+Moore used the guitar for most of his career (most notably on "Parisienne Walkways"), until he sold it in 2006 for $750,000 to $1.2 million.
+In a 2007 interview for Vintage Guitar magazine, he talked about having to sell the guitar: "I didn't want to sell it–I had to sell it for various reasons, but mainly because I injured my hand a few years ago and the insurance didn't pay up.
+I canceled shows and had to cover tour costs with my own money, and didn't get paid for any of the shows.
+I ended up with debt.
+So it was a financial thing, and that was the quickest way to do anything about it.
+I mean, why would I want to sell it?
+That guitar was played by Jimi Hendrix and Jeff Beck.
+Rory Gallagher played it, I played it… It was a very special instrument."
+The guitar was purchased by Metallica guitarist Kirk Hammett in 2014 for less than half a million dollars.

 On Still Got the Blues, Moore used another 1959 Gibson Les Paul Standard, nicknamed "Stripe", which he bought in 1989.
-Aside from a refret (Moore favoured jumbo frets) and new Grover tuners, the guitar was all stock.
+Apart from fitting bigger fretwires and Grover tuners, the guitar was completely stock standard with original pickups and electronics.
+Moore used it extensively throughout the remainder of his career and by the 2000s was his "main guitar".
 The guitar was retained by Moore's estate following his death.
-In 2000–2001, Gibson released a Gary Moore Signature Les Paul Standard with a faded lemonburst finish and a reversed neck pickup.
-Gibson later released a Gary Moore Signature BFG Les Paul, featuring a P-90 pickup in the neck position.
-In 2013, Gibson announced a new Gary Moore Signature Les Paul, modelled after the "Greeny" guitar.